programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 #### Cons

-* Character detection accuracy: In comparison to Google Vision, Tesseract does not perform as well with complex characters.
+* Character detection accuracy: In comparison to Google Vision, Tesseract does not perform as well with complex characters (e.g. historical characters and ligatures).

 ### Combined methods